CactusPear/w-portfolio/README.md

 - **Folder:** website-headshots

-  - Includes 24 AI-generated images
+  - Includes 24 ChatGPT generated images

+- **PDF:** how-to-export-logos

+  - Includes instructions with images on how to export your logo from Adobe Illustrator and Power Point.

 - **PDF:** portfolio-resources